clem691/Stop-Data-Collect/Stop Windows Spyin.md

-Execute With Powershell as administrator
+Execute the 2 script down below With CMD as administrator

 sc config DiagTrack start= disabled